• About

 The International Air Transport Association (IATA) has expressed concern over the decision by the Federal Government of Nigeria to block foreign airlines from repatriating ticket sales revenue running to $450m (N188.6bn) into their respective countries.

-IATA, the Geneva-based trade body representing over 200 international carriers, spoke at a press briefing marking the opening of its 78thn Annual General Meeting and World Air Transport Summit in Doha, Qatar on Sunday.
+IATA, the Geneva-based trade body representing over 200 international carriers, spoke at a press briefing marking the opening of its 78th Annual General Meeting and World Air Transport Summit in Doha, Qatar, on Sunday.

-IATA’s Regional Vice President, Africa & Middle East, Kamil Al-Alawadhi, said the Federal Government’s decision was unacceptable, adding that the development could have a negative effect on Nigeria’s aviation industry.
+IATA’s Regional Vice President, Africa & Middle East, Kamil Al-Alawadhi, said the federal government’s decision was unacceptable, adding that the development could hurt Nigeria’s aviation industry.

 The reported foreign exchange shortage in Nigeria has forced the Central Bank of Nigeria to give priority to certain sectors of the economy in terms of approving requests for forex.